-The population forecast for Sana'a City was done by the National Water and Sanitation Authority (NWSA) (2000), for the master plan for urban water supply and sanitation project, adopting three growth scenarios reflecting high, moderate and limited growth.
-The assumed rate under the high growth scenario was 6.1% in 1997 and deceased to 4.2% in 2020.
+The population forecast for Sana'a City was done by the National Water and Sanitation Authority (NWSA) (2000), adopting three growth scenarios reflecting high, moderate and limited growth.
+The assumed rate under the high growth scenario was 6.1% in 1997 (base year of study carried by Dar Al-Handasah) and decreased to 4.2% in 2020.
 Assumed rates under the moderate and limited growth scenarios were 5.6% and 5.1% respectively in 1997, and decreased to 3.3% and 2.4% respectively in 2020.
-Since the actual population growth rate for Sana'a City during the period between 1994 and 2004 was 5.5%, this figure is adopted as the growth rate at 2004.
-The population forecast for Sana'a City is shown in Table 4.1.
-The moderate growth rate was adopted for the population of Sana'a City.